 As mentioned above, we didn’t stay at Casa Elemento but wanted to check it out.
 It is about a 3 hour hike, but we arranged for a couple moto-taxis to take us up and wait for us before taking us on the La Victoria with a stop at Los Pinos, a lookout higher up in the mountains.

 It cost 10,000 pesos for a day pass to enter and includes a beer or other drink.
 We spent an hour or so exploring the property and chilling out on the giant hammocks while enjoying the view.
 It was a neat place to check out even if, like us, you don’t want to stay there.

 If you’re willing to get up very early and can fit it into your schedule, there are bird watching tours in Minca.
-We didn’t do one since we didn’t have the time over our two days (and well we didn’t want to get up so early).
+We didn’t do one since we didn’t have the time over our two days.
 However, everyone I’ve talked to who has done it has said it was worth it.

 Enjoy the Peace and Quiet of Nature